Instrumental Variable Regression via Kernel Maximum Moment Loss

 \section{Related Work}

 Several extensions of 2SLS and GMM exist for the nonlinear IV problem.
-In the two-stage approach, the function $f(x)$ has often been obtained by solving a Fredholm integral equation of the first kind $\mathbb{E}[Y|Z] = \int f(x) \dd P(X|Z)$.
-In \citet{Newey03:NIV,Blundell07:Semi-NIV,horowitz2011applied,Chen12:NIV}, linear regression is replaced by a linear projection onto a set of known basis functions.
-A uniform convergence rate of this approach is provided in \citet{Chen18:NIV-Uniform}.
-However, it remains an open question how to best choose the set of basis functions.
-In \citet{Hall05:NIV} and \citet{Darolles11:NIV}, the first-stage regression is replaced by a conditional density estimation of $\mathbb{P}(X|Z)$ using a kernel density estimator.
-Estimating conditional densities is a difficult task and is known to perform poorly in high dimension \citep{Tsybakov08:INE}.
+In the two-stage approach, the function $f(x)$ has often been obtained by solving a Fredholm integral equation of the first kind $\mathbb{E}[Y|Z] = \int f(x) \dd P(x|Z)$.
+In \citep{Newey03:NIV,Blundell07:Semi-NIV,horowitz2011applied,Chen12:NIV}, linear regression is replaced by a linear projection onto a set of known basis functions.
+Like the kernel choice problem in our work, this approach requires choosing the appropriate set of basis functions.
+A uniform convergence rate of this approach is provided in \citep{Chen18:NIV-Uniform}.
+In \citep{Hall05:NIV} and \citep{Darolles11:NIV}, the first-stage regression is replaced by a conditional density estimation of $\mathbb{P}(X|Z)$ using a kernel density estimator.
+On the contrary, our approach does not rely on the conditional density estimation problem.

-The IV regression has also recently received attention in the machine learning community. \citet{Hartford17:DIV} proposed to solve the integral equation by first estimating $P(X|Z)$ with a mixture of deep generative models on which the function $f(x)$ can be learned with another deep NNs.
-Instead of NNs, \citet{Singh19:KIV} proposed to model the first-stage regression using the conditional mean embedding of $P(X|Z)$ \citep{Song10:KCOND,Song2013,Muandet17:KME} which is then used in the second-step kernel ridge regression.
-In other words, the first-stage estimation in \citet{Singh19:KIV} becomes a vector-valued regression problem.
+The IV regression has also recently received attention in the machine learning community. \citep{Hartford17:DIV} proposed to solve the integral equation by first estimating $P(X|Z)$ with a mixture of deep generative models on which the function $f(x)$ can be learned with another deep NNs.
+Instead of NNs, \citep{Singh19:KIV} proposed to model the first-stage regression using the conditional mean embedding of $P(X|Z)$ \citep{Song10:KCOND,Song2013,Muandet17:KME} which is then used in the second-step kernel ridge regression.
+In other words, the first-stage estimation in \citep{Singh19:KIV} becomes a vector-valued regression problem.